rchui/laminar/html/_sources/advanced/hooks.rst.txt

     Retry hooks are invoked on the ``Flow`` scheduler.

-Schedule Hooks
+Submit Hooks
 --------------

-Schedule hooks run just prior to a ``Layer`` being scheduled for execution.
+Submit hooks run just prior to a ``Layer`` being submitted for execution.
 This is useful for situations where the ``Layer`` needs to be configured in a certain way.

-For example, the schedule hooks can be used to dynamically adjust resource allocation for a ``Layer``.
+For example, the submit hooks can be used to dynamically adjust resource allocation for a ``Layer``.

 .. code:: python